 Pest Control Auckland

-With more than 30 years’ experience in providing integrated pest control services to commercial and residential customers across Auckland, you can be certain we will eradicate any signs of pests in a safe and professional manner.
+With more than 30 years’ experience in providing professional pest control services to commercial and residential customers across Auckland, you can be certain we will eradicate any signs of pests in a safe and professional manner.
 Whether your property is on the North Shore, Manukau, West or South Auckland, we provide effective pest management and pest control services that can be tailored to your requirements.
 Our commercial portfolio includes hotels, apartments, shopping malls, restaurants and cafés, wineries, food courts, rest homes, hospitals, schools, and food processing plants.
 We also service the hospitality and organic industry using proven chemical-free pest control treatments.

 A-Jet technicians are accredited members of the Pest Management Association of New Zealand (PMANZ).
 Our technicians are approved chemical handlers so you can be sure that they will carry out safe and effective treatments.